codedstructure/brotmap/readme.rst

    postprocessed to create a mandel_(X+1).dat, by storing an offset of zero or 2^-(X+1) in each of the real and imaginary axes...
  - an actual command line interface, with options and everything

+This is unlicensed software, see UNLICENSE for details.
+Created by Ben Bass 2010-2014 @codedstructure